boopathi/functions-in-es6/README.md

 # functions-in-es6

-A walk through and tests and Reflection for different kinds of functions in JavaScript till ES2015 spec.
+A walk through, Reflection and tests for different kinds of functions in JavaScript till ES2015 spec.

 ## Run tests